Manu577228/Vanilla-Javascript-Series-3-Button-Click-Animation/README.md

-# Welcome to Button Click Animation!
+# Welcome to Button Click Animation App!

 Hey there! 👋 I'm Manu Bharadwaj.
 If you find this project useful or interesting, don't forget to give it a ⭐️!